kubernetes/kubectl/docs/proposals/ktl.md

 Tradeoffs:

-Keeping kubectl as name:
+Keeping kubectl as name: Need to make it continue to look and act like kubectl

 - Minimal change from users perspective
 - Can easily swap with existing kubectl without updating docs, blog posts, etc

-Renaming to ktl:
+Renaming to ktl: Need to get everyone to use the new command

 - Easier to phase out old commands with new ones while changing behavior
 - Easier to restructure command layout